reactjs/ko.react.dev/content/docs/hooks-faq.md

     // ...
 ```

 Separating independent state variables also has another benefit.
-It makes it easy to later extract some related logic into a custom Hook, for example:
+It makes it easy to later extract some related logic into a custom Hook, for example.

 ```js{2,7}
 function Box() {